catamold/raspberrypi-projects/Personal_Cloud_Storage/README.md

 1. The first thing you need to do is specify a **username** and **password** for your Owncloud admin account.

 2. Next, we need to bring up the storage and database settings.
 You can do this by clicking the **"Storage & database"** dropdown.
-If you are using a different data folder, you can specify it now by using the Data folder textbox, other than **/var/www/owncloud/data**.
+If you want to use the internal Raspberry Pi usage, specify **/var/www/owncloud/data**.
+If you want to use the external usage, remove the current location and add **/media/ownclouddrive/data**.

 3. We then need to bring up the MySQL database options.
 You can find these by clicking the **MySQL/MariaDB** toggle.